wilsonmar/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

 **1. How does official turnover of shared assets occur between shifts?**

+   When we really examine it, there is a lot of information that needs to get passed.

+   Like a runner who passes the baton to the next runner, it's something that needs to be practiced.

    It's frustrating to be bumped off a machine.
    Sometimes people run over the allotted time frame.
    Sometimes a team is not ready to begin work and likely will "drop the ball".

-  Like a runner who passes the baton to the next runner, it's something that needs to be practiced.

-  When we really examine it, there is a lot of information that needs to get passed.
+   To ensure an "overlap" of schedules to have team-based collaboration and customer-facing engagements in the customer's working hours, one company specifies that its employees work 8 hours a day while meeting the following constraints Monday-Friday:

+   2 hours between 9:00AM-11:00AM EST (US "core" hours)<br />
+   2 additional hours between 8am-8pm EST (US "customer" hours)<br />
+   4 additional hours in any timezone you wish ("flex" hours)

+   This provides a compromise for organizations to accommodate top talent across a wide range of time zones.

 ## Details